camunda/camunda-bpm-examples/spring-boot-starter/example-war/README.md

 # WAR built with Spring Boot

-This example demonstrates how you can build a normal WAR file, containing Camunda engine and [Webapps](https://docs.camunda.org/manual/latest/webapps/), to deploy it inside Web container.
+This example demonstrates how you can build a normal WAR file, containing the Camunda engine and [Webapps](https://docs.camunda.org/manual/latest/webapps/), to deploy it inside the Web container.

 To achieve this you need to configure your project to produce a WAR file and additionally declare the embedded container dependencies in `provided` scope: